FrankDocu/Lichess-Development-Onboarding/translation_context.md

 Tournament Official = All official (not user created) Lichess tournaments have this shown in said tournament's information box shows that appears on the top left of the screen.

 Time Before Tournament Starts = Users creating new tournaments can decide when their tournament begins.
 Appears on the form used to create a new tournament (http://lichess.org/tournament/new)

+tournamentThisIsPrivate=A heading explaining that a tournament is private and for other people to join a URL must be shared.
+Appears on the FAQ of the tournament's page.

+tournamentYouWillBeNotified= A notification telling users they will be notified when the tournament starts and so are safe to open a new tab of Lichess.
+Appears on the FAQ part of the tournament's page.

+playInNewTab=A link encouring users to open Lichess in another tab.
+Links to http://lichess.org

+tournamentIsItRatedQ=A question on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) asking if a tournament is rated or not.

+tournamentSomeAreRated=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) answering that some tournaments are rated and will affect rating.

+tournamentThisIsRated=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) answering that the tournament is rated and will affect rating.

+tournamentThisIsNotRated=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) answering that the tournament is not rated and will not affect rating.

+tournamentHowAreScoresCalculatedQ=A question on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) asking how tournament scores are calculated.

+tournamentHowAreScoresCalculatedA=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) explaining how tournament scores are calculated.

+tournamentBerserk=The name of mode where a player can half their time to double their points for that particular game.

+tournamentBerserkExplan=An explaination of what Berserk mode is and what it does.

+tournamentHowWinnerIsDecidedQ=A question on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) asking how tournament winners are decided.

+tournamentHowWinnerIsDecidedA=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) explaining how tournament winners are decided.

+tournamentHowDoesPairingWorkQ=A question on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) asking how the tournament pairing system works.

+tournamentHowDoesPairingWorkA=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) explaining how the tournament pairing system works.

+tournamentHowDoesItEndQ=A question on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) asking how the tournament ends.

+tournamentHowDoesItEndA=An answer on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) explaining how the tournament ends.

+tournamentOtherImportantPointsQ=A heading on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena) under which other details pertaining to tournaments are found.

+tournamentOtherImportantPointsA=Other details not covered by the tournament's FAQ section.
+Found on all tournament's FAQ page (e.g lichess.org/tournament/help?system=arena)